krakend/krakend-documentation/configuration/environment-vars.md

     "name": "Build ABC0123"
 }
 {{< /highlight >}}

+Notice that the `port` attribute is not present in the configuration, despite passing a `KRAKEND_PORT` parameter.
+This is because the `port` didn't exist previously in the configuration file, and the environment variables can only replace values.

 **NOTE**: The configuration file is not changed.
 The values above are a representation of the final mapped values.